GhostyJade/pinkanel/Arduino/README.md

 This folder contains the sketch of arduino that our group utilized to track the number of goals scored during a game of foosball.
-This **MAY** be the final sketch depending on how the test phase on the table goes
+This is the final sketch depending on how the test phase on the table goes

 # Components
 This is the list of components that we have used in our project: